Vision Foundation Models

 • Best for: High-accuracy tasks, fine-grained trait analysis, zero-shot learning, no inference speed or memory constraints.

-Visit BioCLIP 2 Site Model Card Read Paper
+How to read these specs ↓ Visit BioCLIP 2 Site Model Card Read Paper

 BioCLIP 2 model visualization showing the model architecture, a clustered embedding plot with organism thumbnails, showing the separation by age and sex orthogonal to the species axis